Pathophysiology and Therapy of Vestibular Disorder

 Endolymph ionic homeostasis: control, deregulation, and vestibular disorders

 The endolymph holds a special place in vestibular physiology and pathophysiology.
-Without an equivalent in the rest of the body, this liquid, which is highly regulated, constitutes the electrochemical motor of the mechano-electrical transduction process.
+Without equivalent in the rest of the body, this liquid, which constitution is highly regulated, constitutes the electrochemical motor of the mechano-electrical transduction process.
 Many questions remain about the molecular effectors that control the endolymph ionic homeostasis and the consequences of their deregulation in the generation of endolymphatic hydrops and vestibular disorders (Maltret et al. 2014).
 We are currently addressing these questions by means of an original organotypic culture model of rodent utricle previously developed by our group (Bartolami et al. 2011).

 Study of the endolymph using the utricular cyst model.
 The utricular cyst is a unique experimental model developed by our research group.
 It allows studying the mechanisms of endolymph homeostasis and hydrostatic pressure control.
 Adapted from Bartolami et al. J Neurosci (2011).